Cliabhach/publish_docs/README.md

 `doc/api/` - the default output directory for `generateDocs`.

 `doc/assets/` - the default directory for runtime resources.

-`doc/bin/` - a small marker directory.
-If this is missing, the `updateGitHubDocs` command will refuse to run.

 `docs/api/` - the default output directory for `updateGitHubDocs`.